 Are job orders going up or down?
 And what does it take to fill them?
 Each month, Bullhorn tracks key indicators from our proprietary data to reveal changes in the global hiring landscape.
 Check in at the start of every month for the latest trends in permanent and temporary hiring.

-Recruiter effort largely stable
+Recruiter effort remains stable in April

 Methodology